jneug/typst-codelst/codelst.typ

 #let codelst-counter = counter("@codelst-line-numbers")

+// Counts the number of blanks (of a specific type)
+// the line starts with.
 #let codelst-count-blanks( line, char:"\t" ) = {
   let m = line.match(regex("^" + char + "+"))
   if m != none {